chetan-code/ChessOnline/README.md

 The class implements a singleton pattern through the `Instance` property, ensuring only one instance of the client exists at any given time.

+## Server Class

+The `Server` class is a pivotal component of the multiplayer functionality, acting as the game's host and facilitating communication between clients.
+Leveraging Unity's Networking Transport package, this class establishes, manages, and interacts with client connections.

+### Initialization and Connection Handling

+The `Init` method initializes the server by creating a network driver and binding it to an endpoint.
+This endpoint comprises essential information such as IP address and port, enabling the driver to listen for incoming connections.
+The driver subsequently enters a listening state, awaiting connections from clients.
+The server maintains a native list of connections to effectively manage participants in the multiplayer game.

+### Update and Event Handling

+The `Update` method serves as the heart of the server's operations.
+It regularly updates the driver's state, handles events, and ensures seamless data exchange between clients and the server.
+The method includes a comprehensive event processing system, handling data reception, new connections, and disconnections.

+### Connection Management

+The class employs the `CleanupConnections` method to remove stale or disconnected connections from the list.
+It uses the `AcceptNewConnections` method to accept new client connections, dynamically adding them to the list of active connections.

+### Broadcast and Data Transmission

+The server includes the capability to broadcast messages to all connected clients through the `Broadcast` method.
+It serializes and transmits data to individual clients using the `SendToClient` method, ensuring efficient data exchange over the network.

+### Keep-Alive Mechanism

+The class integrates a keep-alive mechanism to monitor client connections' health.
+It periodically sends a "keep-alive" message to clients to confirm their presence and responsiveness.
+This mechanism enhances the reliability of the server-client interaction.

+### Singleton Structure

+The class implements a singleton pattern using the `Instance` property, ensuring only one instance of the server is active at a time.